 On laundry day, have your child gather all the dirty clothes.
 Develop a system rather than just saying, “Look for dirty clothes in every room.”
 If you have a big family, it helps to have a hamper or spot for dirty clothes for each person.
 Your child can go from spot to spot to pick them up.
 Your child might even want to sort clothes into groups by lights, darks, and colors.

 Making the bed is a quick, daily task that can be broken down into smaller steps.
 Once again, you’ll want to model how you want it done.
 You can also show how to arrange stuffed animals or pillows, and how to fold any extra blankets if your child has them.
 It helps to draw or take a picture of a well-made bed so your child can refer to it.

-If your child’s room is often a mess, the idea of starting to clean it might feel overwhelming.
+, the idea of starting to clean it might feel overwhelming.
 Be as specific as possible to help your child figure out what to do.
 Make a checklist with items like, “Put stuffed animals in the big red basket.”
 It can also help to post a photo nearby of what the room looks like when it’s neat and tidied up.

 Finding ways to help kids complete chores means you’re also helping them feel like a valued member of the family.
 This can have a positive impact on your child’s self-esteem.